 Law firms and law firm owners are often tempted to upgrade their office space.
-The thought is that new office space might help increase morale.
+The thought is that the new office space might help increase morale.
 The thought is often that new office space might attract more clients.

 The temptation to upgrade office space is often very tempting.
 In some cases, a law firm ought to upgrade their office space.
 In other instances, upgrading the office space can cause more problems than it can solve.
 So, how do you decide whether to upgrade the office space?

 The decision can be a tough one.
 And, certainly, different situations can lead to a different analysis.
-However, here are some factors than can lead to a legitimate argument in favor of upgrading the office space:
+However, here are some factors that can lead to a legitimate argument in favor of upgrading the office space:

 1.)
 Your law firm is legitimately out of office space.
 From corner to corner, every nook and cranny of the space you have is occupied.
-Your employees are literally on top of each other as a result as they try to perform their work.
+Your employees are on top of each other as a result as they try to perform their work.

 3.)
 Your law firm is legitimately in a part of town where you cannot attract the types of quality clients you would like to attract.